peppelinux/iptables_xt_recent_parser/README.md

-# xt_recent_parser
+# iptables_xt_recent_parser
-Tool used for converting jiffies from iptables xt_recent into timestamps.
+Used for converting jiffies from iptables xt_recent into timestamps.

 An example of xt_recent log can be like this, where only 2 syn connections in 20 seconds are allowed: